priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Read Li Xian's paper on the impacts of solar wind on samples (general review paper)

 ## NASA Meeting 17/6/2026
-NASA proposal require science questions and sub questions.
+- NASA proposal require science questions and sub questions.
 Science questions should build on top of the previous ones.
-Proposals built on reviewed published papers that show unresolved questions are more likely to be accepted.
+- Proposals built on reviewed published papers that show unresolved questions are more likely to be accepted.
+- Silicon is one of main component in rocks.